EngineerNV/simple-RAG/README.md

    ```
 2. **Configure secrets:** copy `.env.example` to `.env` and populate API keys (`OPENAI_API_KEY` for `02_query.py`, `RAG_LLM_API_KEY` for `04_llm_api.py`).
 3. **Add source material:** drop markdown files into `data/corpus/` (the `corpus/` and `chroma/` directories are created for you).
+   - A sample knowledge base, `Pokémon.MD`, is included so you can immediately test ingestion and retrieval behaviour.
 4. **Run the pipeline:**
    ```bash
    python scripts/00_ingest.py            # inspect chunking